wireapp/wire-ios/wire-ios-data-model/Resources/Databases Changelog.md

 ### 5.0

-* add new `StoredEventEnvelope` entity to persist new `WireAPI.UpdateEventEnvelope` instances.
+* add new `StoredUpdateEventEnvelope` entity to persist new `WireAPI.UpdateEventEnvelope` instances.
 This replaces `StoredUpdateEvent` which can be deleted after some time.

 ### 4.0